fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `zuora_sandbox`: If `is_multi_entity_feature_enabled` is `true`, then it's `EntityId`.
 - `environment` (String) Field usage depends on `service` value:
 	- Service `checkout`: Your Checkout.com environment.
+	- Service `concord`: Your Concord environment.
 	- Service `reltio`: Your Reltio environment.
 	- Service `servicetitan`: Your ServiceTitan environment.
+	- Service `trelica`: Your Trelica environment.
+	- Service `younium`: Your Younium Environment.
 - `environment_name` (String)
 - `escape_char` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Optional.
+If your CSV generator follows non-standard rules for escaping quotation marks, you can set the escape character here.
 	- Service `azure_blob_storage`: If your CSV generator follows non-standard rules for escaping quotation marks, you can set the escape character here.
 	- Service `box`: If your CSV generator follows non-standard rules for escaping quotation marks, you can set the escape character here.
 	- Service `dropbox`: If your CSV generator follows non-standard rules for escaping quotation marks, you can set the escape character here.